AlexKochu/Asteroid-Taxonomy-/README.md

-Asteroid Taxonomy is a data-driven exploration where space science meets statistical analysis.
-This project focuses on NASA’s Near-Earth Object (NEO) dataset to investigate the behaviors, potential risks, and defining characteristics of asteroids that approach Earth's vicinity.
+Asteroid Taxonomy: A Comprehensive Data-Driven Analysis of Near-Earth Objects Asteroid Taxonomy represents a rigorous exploration at the intersection of space science and statistical data analysis.
+This project systematically examines NASA’s Near-Earth Object (NEO) dataset to investigate the behavioral dynamics, associated risks, and distinguishing characteristics of asteroids that closely approach Earth's orbit.

 Project Overview
-This project utilizes the NASA NEO dataset to:
+The primary objectives of this project are to:

-Analyze critical features such as estimated diameter, relative velocity, miss distance, and orbital elements.
+Conduct a detailed analysis of key asteroid attributes, including estimated diameter, relative velocity, miss distance, and orbital parameters.

-Identify trends, patterns, and anomalies through detailed Exploratory Data Analysis (EDA).
+Uncover trends, patterns, and outliers through an extensive Exploratory Data Analysis (EDA) process.

-Assess the potential risks associated with NEOs and derive meaningful insights into their behavior.
+Evaluate the potential hazards posed by NEOs and extract critical insights into their physical and orbital behaviors.

-Perform hypothesis testing, including Z-tests and T-tests, for deeper statistical evaluation.
+Apply formal hypothesis testing methodologies, including Z-tests and T-tests, to validate statistically significant findings.

 Data Source
-The dataset was obtained from NASA's Near-Earth Object Web Service (NeoWs), which provides comprehensive information about asteroids and comets with orbits that bring them close to Earth.
+The dataset employed in this study was sourced from NASA's Near-Earth Object Web Service (NeoWs).
+This platform offers extensive, high-fidelity data on asteroids and comets whose orbits bring them into close proximity with Earth, supporting detailed scientific and statistical investigations.

 Tools and Technologies
-Python (3.x)
+Python (Version 3.x)

-Pandas — Data manipulation and preprocessing
+Pandas — For advanced data manipulation and preprocessing

-NumPy — Numerical computations
+NumPy — For efficient numerical computations

-Matplotlib and Seaborn — Data visualization
+Matplotlib and Seaborn — For the creation of detailed visualizations

-SciPy and Statsmodels — Hypothesis testing and statistical analysis
+SciPy and Statsmodels — For conducting hypothesis tests and performing statistical modeling

-Jupyter Notebook — Interactive environment for data analysis
+Jupyter Notebook — For an interactive and modular data analysis environment

 Key Features
-Data Cleaning: Addressed inconsistencies and handled missing values to ensure data quality.
+Robust Data Cleaning: Implemented comprehensive procedures to rectify inconsistencies and manage missing values, ensuring the reliability and integrity of the dataset.

-Descriptive Analytics: Generated summary statistics to understand data distribution and central tendencies.
+Descriptive Statistical Analysis: Produced summary statistics to capture the central tendencies, variability, and distributional properties of key variables.

-Visual Exploratory Data Analysis: Developed visualizations such as histograms, scatter plots, kernel density estimates (KDEs), and heatmaps to uncover relationships and trends.
+Advanced Exploratory Data Analysis: Generated a variety of visualizations—including histograms, scatter plots, kernel density estimations (KDEs), and heatmaps—to systematically identify patterns, correlations, and anomalies within the data.

-Outlier Detection: Identified anomalies in asteroid size, velocity, and proximity to Earth.
+Outlier Detection and Analysis: Employed statistical methods to isolate and examine extreme values in asteroid dimensions, velocities, and miss distances.

-Statistical Testing: Conducted Z-tests and T-tests to validate hypotheses regarding asteroid characteristics.
+Hypothesis Testing: Conducted rigorous statistical testing using Z-tests and T-tests to substantiate or refute hypotheses related to NEO characteristics.

-Asteroid Classification: Grouped NEOs based on statistical patterns and orbital features.
+Asteroid Classification: Categorized Near-Earth Objects based on statistical behaviors and orbital attributes, providing a structured understanding of their potential impact profiles.